-- 6.12.3.1 The Director of Finance will prepare detailed instructions on the operation of bank accounts which must include: - (a) The conditions under which each bank is to be operated; - (b) The limit to be applied to any overdraft; and - (c) Those authorised to sign cheques or other orders drawn on the Foundation Trust's accounts. - 6.12.3.2 The Director of Finance must advise the Foundation Trust's bankers in writing of the conditions under which each account will be operated. - 6.12.3.3 The Director of Finance shall approve security procedures for any cheques issued without a handwritten signature e.g. lithographed.
+- 6.12.3.1 The Chief Finance Officer will prepare detailed instructions on the operation of bank accounts which must include: - (a) The conditions under which each bank is to be operated; - (b) The limit to be applied to any overdraft; and - (c) Those authorised to sign cheques or other orders drawn on the Foundation Trust's accounts. - 6.12.3.2 The Chief Finance Officer must advise the Foundation Trust's bankers in writing of the conditions under which each account will be operated. - 6.12.3.3 The Chief Finance Officer shall approve security procedures for any cheques issued without a handwritten signature e.g. lithographed.
 Manually produced cheques shall be signed by the authorised officer(s) in accordance with the bank mandate.
 All cheques shall be treated as controlled stationery, in the charge of a duly designated officer controlling their issue.